hlavacs/ViennaGameJobSystem/README.md

 Each thread continuously grabs jobs from one of its queues and runs them.
 If the workload is split into a large number of small tasks then all CPU cores continuously do work and achieve a high degree of parallelism.

 ## Using the Job system
-The job system is started by accessing its singleton pointer with *vgjs::JobSystem::instance()*.
+The job system is started by creating an instance of class *vgjs::JobSystem*.
 The system is destroyed by calling *vgjs::terminate()*.
 The main thread can wait for this termination by calling *vgjs::wait_for_termination()*.